Online poetry workshop led by Eileen Sheehan and Nicholas McLachlan

-Nicholas McLachlan is from Dublin and now lives in Ventry, Co Kerry.
-His first collection of poetry The Rain Barrel was published by Salmon Poetry in 2015.
-He was awarded the Patrick and Katherine Kavanagh Fellowship the same year.
-He teaches poetry and fiction and works with individuals, university, school and community groups.
+Nicholas McLachlan is a writer and teacher of poetry and fiction.
+His first collection of poetry, The Rain Barrel, was published by Salmon Poetry in 2015.
+His second collection is due in 2020.
+He received the Patrick and Katherine Kavanagh Fellowship for 2016.
+He mentors individual writers and teaches creative writing, poetry and fiction to university, school and community groups.

 Eileen Sheehan is a Killarney-based poet who has read at festivals in Ireland and abroad including The Shanghai Literary Festival; the ACIS Conference in Davenport, Iowa; Writers’ Week Listowel and The Cork International Poetry Festival.
 Her third collection, The Narrow Way of Souls (Salmon Poetry) was launched in May 2018.
 One of the poems from this collection is on the Leaving Certificate English Syllabus 2019 – 2022.